-Although publicly or privately managed by organizations other than the City of San Diego (City), regulated Public Utilities, Regional Facilities, and Healthcare Facilities are also included, as they too affect land uses and public health and safety.
+Although managed by organizations other than the City of San Diego (City), regulated Public Utilities, Regional Facilities, and Healthcare Facilities arealso included, as they too affect land uses and public health and safety.
 The Public Facilities Element also provides policies for public facilities financing, prioritization, developer, and City funding responsibilities.